hausdorff/davidbalbert.github.com/_posts/2013-07-26-the-obvious-python-parser.md

      "cow"))))
 ```

+The command at the top of the code snipped below runs this small program through the parser in [my lexing/parsing suite](https://github.com/hausdorff/pyli), whose source I've been showing you this whole time.

-The tree here is represented as a LISPy list of lists.
+The resulting tree is represented as a LISPy list of lists.
 Here we see that `def` is a child of `program`.
 Similarly, the name `cowfun` and the `return` statement are children of `def`. **The LISPy AST is the ultimate output of the parsing functions I showed you earlier.** You specify the rules of Python, then you run the parse using functions from the parsing library, and what you get out is an AST.

 If you don't do well with fancy LISPy trees, we can vizualize it using the `dot` command from the [Graphviz](http://www.graphviz.org/) suite.

 <center><img src="/images/simple-python-ast.png" alt="brains" height="300px"/></center>

 From here you can do all sorts of things.
+You can evaluate and run the code.
 You can optimize the code by transforming the tree.
-You can make a Python-to-X (where X is C++ or something) compiler by transforming the code into an AST for a different language and doing an inorder traversal that emits the code in a target language language.
+You can make a Python-to-X (where X is C++ or something) compiler by transforming the code into an AST for a different language and doing an inorder traversal that emits the code in a target language.

 And so on.